augieortiz/RTP/README.md

 ###Spider Add
 A crawler was implemented into the add page.
 Instead of adding just one page at a time, there is now the capability of adding multiple documents at one time.
 The crawler will use the top level domain and also add any links included in that page from that same domain.
 For example, www.osu.edu is submitted for a spider add.
 The document is parsed for all href tags, then that list is truncated based on link that include osu.edu in them that way the subject is not effected.
 This isn't optimized so the feature takes a while depending on the number of links.

+###UI Upgrades
+Added many new UI changes as features like modal windows & animations on form submissions.

 ###Bugs
 *Receive page doesn't load in fake data on the initial GET request